Top 7 Safety Tips for Hikers

 Not every hiking trail has posts or markers.

-In particularly rustic settings, a map is the best way to keep you on a course.
-If you don’t know how to read a traditional map, it’s very important that you start learning now.
+A map is the best way to stay on course in rustic settings.
+If you don’t know how to read a traditional map, you must start learning now.

 Your phone signal won’t always work wherever you’re hiking, so you can’t rely on it to keep you on track.

-Instead, bring a map or a trail guide pamphlet or a person with you so that you know where you’re going at all times.
+Instead, bring a map, a trail guide pamphlet, or a person with you so that you know where you’re always going.
 You never want to stray from the trail.

-You should bring some sort of navigation with you on your hike even if you have a good sense of direction.
+You should bring some navigation with you on your hike, even if you have a good sense of direction.
 A physical map is the most reliable navigation tool.
-One of these is available at the park’s main office and occasionally at the trailhead.
+One is available at the park’s main office and occasionally at the trailhead.

-Buy a Garmin InReach device if you’re a more experienced hiker.
-Although it is pricey, this GPS device makes it easier to communicate and navigate in the wilderness.
-Pack a cheap compass and a whistle for shorter hikes for a more cost-effective option.
+If you’re a more experienced hiker, buy a Garmin InReach device.
+Although pricey, this GPS device makes communicating and navigating in the wilderness easier.
+For shorter hikes, pack a cheap compass and a whistle for a more cost-effective option.

 7. Wear the Right Clothes

-We talked about bringing an extra jacket in case of rain, but what about your boots?
+We discussed bringing an extra jacket in case of rain, but what about your boots?

 What about your pants?
 What about your sleeves?